We first heard rumors about the Savan from some of our Russian friends in Petropavlovsk, who had heard it was loaded with big trout.

 Each week will start the same, flying via helicopter to the upper reaches of the Savan to start floating and fishing your way along this spectacular river.
 Guides and anglers will continue fishing downstream every day, adjusting their pace based on the fishing action.
 If you are hooking fish on every cast, you can slow down and fish at your leisure hooking these super-aggressive, heavy shouldered trout that the Savan has become famous for; if you aren’t finding fish right away, simply step up the pace and fish faster until your mouse or streamer starts getting clobbered.
 Depending on the fishing, some groups may still stay on the floating section of river the full week, while others may get to the BaseCamp lodge a day or two early.
 From BaseCamp, we’ll use the inflatable jet-boats to continue accessing the water below the lodge, motoring back up to the comforts of the BaseCamp each evening including comfortable beds and a hot shower.

-We’ve learned over the past few seasons that the powerful rainbow trout of the Savan move quite a bit.
-By increasing the amount of flexibility each week, the guides can better cater each week to the fishing and where they’re finding the fish.
+By increasing the amount of flexibility each week, the guides can better cater each group to the fishing and where they’re finding the fish.
 Too, the Savan is an incredibly dynamic river; as you work downstream it often feels like a totally different river, between the pocket water of the uppermost sections, the broad shallow riffles and countless braided channels in the middle sections, and the ever-changing nature of the river below the lodge from big boulder gardens to narrow intimate, brush-lined channels.
 This is the prettiest river system in all of Kamchatka, and now guests fishing there will get to see even more of it!

 Reservations & Rates